makamys/MCLib/README.md

 Static helper classes like `SloppyDepLoader` can be used by simply calling their static methods.

 Shared modules like `UpdateCheck` require special setup via their respective `*API` classes (e.g. `UpdateCheckAPI`).
 See the example test files above to see how to use them.

-### AssetDirector

-Asset downloading commands from `AssetDirector` are exposed through `AssetDirectorAPI`.
-Create a new ADConfig instance in your mod's FMLConstructionEvent, and use `addObject`, `addSoundEvent` etc. to request the assets you require.
-This ADConfig is initialized through the use of `AssetDirectorAPI.register(configVar)`.

 Check the [wiki](https://github.com/makamys/MCLib/wiki) for more documentation.